+2020 2019

+Financial Assets •

+Cash and cash equivalents \$ 4,864,195 \$ 3,945,263

+Contributions receivable, net 26,322,153 7,955,042

+Grants receivable 2,956,468 3,356,345

+Investments 362,731,274 335,150,037

+Funds held at MDFB 2,538,366

-2019 2018 Financial Assets Cash and cash equivalents \$ 3,945,263 \$ 3,101,906 Contributions receivable, net 7,955,042 8,120,239 Grants receivable 3,356,345 4,922,149 Investments 335,150,037 298,136,582 Accounts receivable 363,219 447,837 Interest and other receivables 978,216 946,103 That all Discounties A sector 251 740 100 915 654 916 Total Financial Assets 351,748,122 315,674,816 Less Amounts Not Available for Use Within One Year Pledged bank account for standby letter of credit (225,000) (225,000) Contributions receivable with perpetual donor restrictions (3,780,670) (4,047,482) Contributions receivable without donor restrictions (due in more than one year) (95,669) (1,742,017) Funds restricted for equipment purchases (946,567) (946, 523) Unrestricted investment in Lewis and Clark Plant Science Fund I (8,746,553) (7,512,851) Endowment investments and cash (net of future draw) (298,663,396) (269,463,689) Financial Assets Not Available to be Used Within One Year (312,457,855) (283,937,562) Financial Assets Available to Meet General Expenditures Within One Year \$ 39,290,267 \$ 31,737,254
+Accounts receivable 367,307 363,219

+Interest and other receivables 427,057 978,216

+Total Financial Assets 400,206,820 351,748,122 Less Amounts Not Available for Use Within One Year Pledged bank account for standby letter of credit (225,000) (225,000) MDFB funds designated for Greenhouse expansion (2,538,366) Contributions receivable with perpetual donor restrictions (24,447,016) (3,780,670) Contributions receivable without donor restrictions (due in more than one year) (133,730) (95,669) Funds restricted for equipment purchases (946,567) Unrestricted investment in Lewis and Clark Plant Science Fund I (8,746,553) Endowment investments and cash (net of future draw) (335,504,017) (298,663,396) Financial Assets Not Available to be Used Within One Year (362,848,129) (312,457,855) Financial Assets Available to Meet General Expenditures Within One Year \$ 37,358,691 \$ 39,290,267

-The Center has \$39,290,267 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
+The Center has \$37,358,691 of financial assets that are available within one year of the balance sheet date to meet cash needs for general expenditure.
 Certain donor restricted funds, advance payments received from grant sponsors, and reserves established to support future capital renewal and replacement expenditures are available for expenditure within one year and are reflected as such in the table above.
-Endowment income is a significant source of funds used to support current operations and the amount allocated to support operations is based on a spending policy that preserves the endowment asset values for future generations, while providing a reliable revenue stream for current operations (see Note 4). \$13.3 million of endowment draw is allocated to support operations in 2020 and is reflected as available within one year in the table above.
+Endowment income is a significant source of funds used to support current operations and the amount allocated to support operations is based on a spending policy that preserves the endowment asset values for future generations, while providing a reliable revenue stream for current operations (see Note 4). \$13.5 million of the endowment draw is allocated to support operations in 2021 and is reflected as available within one year in the table above.
 In addition to available financial assets, a significant portion of the Center's annual expenditures will be funded by grant and contract income and donor contributions.

 The Center manages its financial assets to be available as its general expenditures, liabilities, and other obligations come due.
-In addition, as part of its liquidity management, the Center invests cash in excess of daily requirements in various short term investments, including US government instruments.
-The Center has a policy to maintain a minimum target operating cash balance of \$7.0 million; however, the Board has authorized a temporary reduction of the policy target to \$4.0 million.
-The Center also maintains cash balances for capital asset replacement and renewal and those funds totaled \$3,892,937 and \$3,429,710 as of December 31, 2019 and 2018, respectively.
+In addition, as part of its liquidity management, the Center invests cash in excess of daily requirements in various short-term investments, including US government instruments.
+The Center has a policy to maintain a minimum target operating cash balance of \$7.0 million; however, during 2019 and part of 2020, the Board authorized a temporary reduction of the policy target to \$4.0 million.
+The Center also maintains cash balances for capital asset replacement and renewal and those funds totaled \$4,033,722 and \$3,892,937 as of December 31, 2020 and 2019, respectively.

-The Center also has \$57,694,607 and \$44,112,517 of funds Board designated as endowment at December 31, 2019 and 2018, respectively.
+The Center also has \$71,338,028 and \$57,694,608 of funds Board designated as endowment at December 31, 2020 and 2019, respectively.
 Although the Center does not intend to spend from this endowment, other than amounts appropriated for general expenditure as part of its annual budget approval and appropriation process, amounts from its board-designated funds could be made available if necessary.
 However, both the board-designated funds and donor-restricted endowments contain a significant amount of illiquid investments or investments that have limited or no redemption rights.
 Accordingly, availability of such funds invested in the endowment could be delayed or only a portion could be made available (refer to Note 2 for disclosures about investments).